jessica-mitchell/RSE_summer_school_documentation/source/index.rst

 -  `Write the docs <https://www.writethedocs.org/>`__

    -  a global community of people who care about documentation.
-Numerous articles and videos, a newsletter, conferences and Slack channel with over 20,000 members!
+Numerous articles and videos, a newsletter, conferences, and a Slack channel with over 20,000 members!

 -  A `curated list <https://github.com/testthedocs/awesome-docs>`__ of
    awesome documentation tools, guides, and good practice